1st Note

 B2SP vs Virtue

-The B2SP scores higher in Portability and Touch Reality, while the Virtue edges ahead in Beginner and Night Practice and Value.
+The B2SP scores higher in portability and piano-like touch, while the Virtue is stronger in beginner support, quiet practice and value for money.
 The Virtue costs $150 less.
-Choose the B2SP if you prioritize portability.
+Choose the B2SP if portability matters most.

 Alesis Virtue →